kaminagi/sample-vet/README.md

 # Sample Vet:  A client and patient portal
 This repository provides a small crud interface for managing patients and their owners.
-It is constructed using Laravel and styled primarily with Bootstrap.
+It is constructed using Laravel 5.6 and is styled with Bootstrap.

-# Requirements:
+## Requirements:
+PHP >= 7.1.3
+OpenSSL PHP Extension
+PDO PHP Extension
+Mbstring PHP Extension
+Tokenizer PHP Extension
+XML PHP Extension
+Ctype PHP Extension
-1. PHP 7.1+
+JSON PHP Extension

-# To install:
+## To install:
+1. Run `git clone https://github.com/kaminagi/sample-vet.git` in the directory you wish to use
-1. Run `composer install` in the root of the project to pull in dependencies
+1. In the root of the project, run `composer install` to pull in dependencies
-1. Create an .env file using .env.example as the base.
-Provide database credentials.
+1. Create an .env file using .env.example as the base
+1. Modify this `.env` file to add your mysql database credentials.
-1. Run `php artisan migrate` to initialize the database
+1. From the root of the project, run `php artisan migrate` to initialize the database
+1. Configure an apache site with the root pointed towards `/var/www/html/public` or `$YOUR_INSTALL_LOCATION/public`